 JPMorgan Chase is the biggest bank in the U.S. It had $4.8 trillion in assets under management (AUM) at the end of 2025.

 As one of the Big Four U.S. banks -- alongside Bank of America, Wells Fargo, and Citigroup -- JPMorgan Chase offers a wide range of financial products and services.
 These include bank accounts, credit cards, mortgages, auto loans, and wealth management.
-The bank has been making a push to incorporate artificial intelligence (AI) tools recently, with the goal of being a fully AI-connected enterprise.
+The bank has been making a push to incorporate artificial intelligence (AI) tools recently, aiming to become a fully AI-connected enterprise.

 3. Visa